openhab/openhab-addons/bundles/org.openhab.binding.elroconnects/README.md

 | `lowBattery`       | Switch               | R           | on for low battery (below 15%)                     |

 Each also has a trigger channel, resp. `smokeAlarm`, `coAlarm`, `heatAlarm` and `waterAlarm`.
+The payload for these trigger channels is empty.

 ## Door/window contact